Ladder99/ladder99/docs/source/installation.rst

       # grafana
       export GRAFANA_PASSWORD=pw

-   then set the environment variables with
+   then load the environment variables with

    .. code:: console